Lisa Osofsky

-Lisa Marie Osofsky (born 18 September 1961) is an American-British lawyer who has served as Director of the UK's Serious Fraud Office (SFO) since 3 September 2018.
+Lisa Marie Osofsky (born 18 September 1961) is an American-British lawyer who served as Director of the UK's Serious Fraud Office (SFO) from September 2018 until August 2023.
+She was succeeded by Nick Ephgrave.

 Early life

 Osofsky has dual American and British nationality.
 She earned a bachelor's degree from Amherst College, and a juris doctor from Harvard Law School.

 Career

 Osofsky worked for the FBI as deputy general counsel.
 She was then managing director and European head of investigations at Exiger, whom she joined in 2003.

 She began her career working as a US federal prosecutor, taking on white collar crime cases including defence contractor and bank frauds, money laundering and drug related conspiracies.
 She spent five years as Deputy General Counsel and Ethics Officer at the FBI and was seconded to the SFO whilst a Special Attorney in the US Department of Justice’s Fraud Division.
 She was also called to the Bar in England and Wales.

 Osofsky has worked three years for Goldman Sachs International as their Money Laundering Reporting Officer and spent seven years in the Corporate Investigation Division of Control Risks, where she advised on compliance issues.

 Prior to joining the SFO, Osofsky worked for Exiger, a global governance, risk and compliance advisory firm, where she served as Regional Leader and Head of Investigations for Europe, Middle East and Africa.
 In this capacity she was also in charge of monitoring a Deferred Prosecution Agreement (DPA) which the HSBC’s signed with the US Department of Justice.

 In June 2018, it was announced that Osofsky would succeed the SFO's interim director Mark Thompson (who was standing in since David Green left) on 3 September.